intel/kubernetes-power-manager/README.md

 ### Node Agent Pod
 The Pod Controller watches for pods.
 When a pod comes along the Pod Controller checks if the pod is in the guaranteed quality of service class (using exclusive cores, [see documentation](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/), taking a core out of the shared pool (it is the only option in Kubernetes that can do this operation).
 Then it examines the Pods to determine which PowerProfile has been requested and then creates or updates the appropriate PowerWorkload.

 Note: the request and the limits must have a matching number of cores and are also in a container-by-container bases.
-Currently the Power Manager for Kubernetes only supports a single PowerProfile per Pod.
+Currently the Kubernetes Power Manager only supports a single PowerProfile per Pod.
 If two profiles are requested in different containers, the pod will get created but the cores will not get tuned.

 ## Repository Links
 ### App QoS repository